CommonGarden/Grow-IoT/README.md

 Grow.js helps you create and connect devices to a [Grow-IoT](https://github.com/CommonGarden/Grow-IoT) instance.

-### v0.4
-v0.4 begins to introduce some utilities for growers including:

-* scheduling (water your plants 'every 2 hours', or whatever)
-* useful utilities for creating controlled environments (let us know if they are useful, we want to solve real problems)
-* Sneak peak at *Grow Files*.

 ### Installation

-Not published yet... so you have to clone this repo and `npm install`.
+`npm install Grow.js`

 ## Usage
-Grow.js is an extension of Thing.js which is an extension of the Node Event emitter.
+Grow.js is an extension of [Thing.js](https://github.com/CommonGarden/Thing.js) which is an extension of the [Node EventEmitter](https://nodejs.org/api/events.html).

-In addition, it also has some functionality for scheduling, registering alerts (temperature low, etc.), and easily and securely connecting to a Grow-IoT instance.
+In addition, it also has some functionality for scheduling, registering and monitoring for alerts (temperature low, etc.), and easily and securely connecting to a Grow-IoT instance.

 ### Connection options